ajaust/vsc-documentation-transformation/README.md

 - Cannot convert websites directly from [https://www.vscentrum.be](https://www.vscentrum.be)
     - Certificate of VSC is not acknowledged
-    - I tried to trust the certificate manually, but it did not work out properly
+    - I tried to trust the certificate manually, but it did not work out properly.
+This might be related to the current certificate issues due to the migration of the website.
 ```bash
 pandoc -s -r html https://www.vscentrum.be/cluster-doc/development/blas-lapack -o example12.text
 pandoc: TlsExceptionHostPort (HandshakeFailed (Error_Protocol ("certificate has unknown CA",True,UnknownCa))) "www.vscentrum.be" 443